sherimello/Athlean/README.md

 2. To reduce the proportion of people who are suffering from obesity and underweight.

+## Data Privacy and security
+All the information will be stored locally and will be encrypted and no advertisement using users data.
+We respect the data privacy matter very much and we'll act accordingly.
+There will be option for online backup but that's totally up to users.

 ## Conclusion:
 Our Application offers the proper guidelines on healthier choices of foods and also proper gymnastic or physical activities.
 Users' data will be used to personalise their